ess-dmsc/ad-kafka-interface/m-epics-ADPluginKafka/ADPluginKafka_README.md

 * Run gnumake (`make -f EEEmakefile`).
 * Install using gnumake (`sudo -E make -f EEEmakefile install`).

+Note that the EEE make file assumes that librdkafka is installed in the standard location (i.e. `/usr/local/`).
+If this is not the case, the file `EEEmakefile` will have to be modified so that the variables `LIBRDKAFKA_LIB_PATH` and `LIBRDKAFKA_INC_PATH`  point to the locations of the library and header files.

 If a standard EPICS installation is used, modify the appropriate files in the `configure` directory and then compile the plugin using make without any arguments.
 Note that this has not been tested.

 A simple example illustrating how the plugin works is provided in the `m-epics-ADPluginKafka/startup` directory.
 When the plugin is installed: